thelou1s/thelou1s.github.io/README.md

 &nbsp;

-We life is killing time
+We life, is killing time

 as joy, as reason

-the time will kill we all
+the time, will kill we all

 as entertainment, as result